 Official announcements shall be made in the APS News, in special mailings to the membership, or in such other publications as the Executive Committee may direct.

 ARTICLE XIII — PROCEDURE OF AMENDMENT OF BYLAWS

-Proposal of an Amendment to these Bylaws may be made by the Council, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Topical Group.
-If the proposed amendment originates within the Topical Group, it must be approved by Council before further action can be taken.
-Following Council approval, the Secretary-Treasurer shall distribute copies of the proposed Amendment to all members of the Topical Group not less than three weeks before the Regular Meeting and opportunity shall be given for discussion during the Business Session.
+Proposal of an Amendment to these Bylaws may be made by the Council, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Division.
+If the proposed amendment originates within the Division, it must be approved by Council before further action can be taken.
+Following Council approval, the Secretary-Treasurer shall distribute copies of the proposed Amendment to all members of the Division not less than three weeks before the Regular Meeting and opportunity shall be given for discussion during the Business Session.
 If a special election is not held for membership ratification of the bylaws amendments, the Secretary-Treasurer shall again distribute copies of the proposed Amendment in conjunction with the next regularly scheduled election, accompanied by ballot forms.
 Adoption of the Amendment shall require a two-thirds affirmative vote by those voting.